 Soft drinks are not allowed in the cafeteria.

 Parents and other family members are welcome to visit our school.
 All visitors are required to report to the school office when they arrive on campus to register and receive a visitor’s pass.
 Visitors also need to sign out when they leave.

-We do ask that you see your child’s teacher after school hours and that class is not interrupted for you to talk to the teacher in person or by phone.
+If you would like to meet with your child's teacher, we do ask that you request a meeting after school hours and that class is not interrupted.
 When classes are interrupted, your child and all other class members lose valuable instructional time.